 - 2.2.4 Norfolk by the Sea 2: Shifting Coast uses 2009 photos of Sheringham and West Runton – cliffs since disappeared – and a new set from a 2018 walk along the Norfolk Coast Path at Burhnam Overy Staithe.

-I also started to look at photographs of Cornwall and Northern England that I develop further in Assignment 4: This England:
+I also started to look at photographs of Cornwall and Northern England that I develop further in following Assignments:

 - 4.1 Lake District Sublime revisits a portfolio of high quality RAW images processed in Lightroom for a landscape photography assignment on ‘Beauty and Sublime’ and looks at whether and how Nik Viveza and Silver FX can add more lift and impact to the images.